-- The host student is responsible for ensuring that their guests are aware of University and residence hall policies.
-Guests are held responsible for their own actions and for knowledge of University and residence hall regulations.
+The host student is responsible for ensuring that their guests are aware of University and Nittany Apartment policies.
+Guests are held responsible for their own actions and for knowledge of University and Nittany Apartment regulations.
 However, hosts may be held accountable for damages done by their guests, unless the guest can be identified as a University student.
-Hosts may also be held accountable for their guests' behavior. - 2.
-Residents are permitted to have guests in their rooms only if there is no objection from their roommate(s). - Neither room keys nor door access cards will be provided for guests.
-Residents are not to give their keys or Penn State id+ Card to a guest in order for them to gain entrance to the room or the building.
+Hosts may also be held accountable for their guests' behavior.

-- 4. Students may have an overnight guest in their room for a maximum of three consecutive nights.
-The University reserves the right to revoke this privilege.
-Guests may not move from one host's room to another in order to extend their stay in the residence halls. - 5.
-Only residents and their invited guests are permitted in the living areas of the building other than the lobby.
+- 2. Residents are permitted to have guests in their rooms only if there is no objection from their roommate(s). - 3.
+Neither room keys nor door access cards will be provided for guests.
+Residents are not to give their keys or Penn State id+ Card to a guest in order for them to gain entrance to the room or the building. - 4.
+Students may have an overnight guest in their room for a maximum of three consecutive nights.
+The Housing Office reserves the right to revoke this privilege.
+Guests may not move from one host's room to another to extend their stay in the residence halls. - Only residents and their invited guests are permitted in the living areas of the building other than the lobby.
 These areas include individual rooms and floor lounges.
-Individuals found in the building who are not residents or guests of residents are considered trespassing. - 6.
-Guests are to use the appropriate gender restroom/ shower facilities. - 7.
-All guests must be escorted by a resident of the building at all times.
+Individuals found in the building who are not residents or guests of residents are considered trespassing. - All guests must be escorted by a resident of the building at all times.
 A staff member may confront the individual if he/she is not recognized as a resident of that building and/or resident of the building is not escorting the individual.